Douglas A. Weldon (Psychology), Director

 Jonathan Vaughan (Psychology)

 The departments of Biology and Psychology offer an interdisciplinary concentration in neuroscience.
-The concentration consists of 12 courses, which must include: Biology 101 and 102, or 115 and another biology course at the 200 level or above; Chemistry 120 or 125, and 190; Psychology 101, 201 and 205; a biology or psychology elective at the 200 level or above, or Chemistry 270; Neural Plasticity (330); Language, Action and Brain (347); Cellular Neurobiology (357); and the Senior Project.
+The concentration consists of 12 courses, which must include: Biology 101 and 102, or 115 and another biology course at the 200 level or above; Chemistry 120 or 125, and 190; Psychology 101, 201 and 205; a biology or psychology elective at the 200 level or above, or Chemistry 270; Neural Plasticity (330); Language, Action and Brain (347) or Cognitive Neuroscience (370); Cellular Neurobiology (357); and the Senior Project.
 Program honors recognize the distinguished achievement of students who excel in their coursework in the concentration, including the Senior Project.
 Students considering graduate work in neuroscience are advised to take Chemistry 255, Mathematics 113-114, Computer Science 110-111 and Physics 100-105.

 198F,S Collaborative Research in Psychology.